Quick Links

 Phonic opportunities are also embedded throughout the environment, providing an opportunity to practise and master phonics skills, applying this to both reading and writing.
 As well as a vocabulary rich environment to support children’s reading, independent and open-ended resources enable children to practise and consolidate reading skills.

-Additional support
+Additional support - reception

 • Where a child may need additional support they are provided daily, keep up phonics.
 In addition to this, individual and group needs are targeted with additional adult support and bespoke activities.